rivue/Gamified-Study-Tool/README.md

             - note: easy to get rid of in the frontend, but have to remove lots of stuff in backend w/ various function calls and stuff
         - ⭐️ add some other types of games / questions (ex: true / false, very detailed / specific questions, sorting, compare / contrast, analigies, image based stuff (not sure how to implement) 6 options choose 1-6, etc... see list below)
         - ⭐️ all the other routes and stuff (terms & policies, buying subscription)
+        - ⭐️ add i-card for all users, maybe description about the library along with a preview of the files used in the library and maybe also users who are members of the library or something
+            - maybe this would be near leaderboard or something
+            - this would be a tab / icon in one of the vertical menu bar thing I want to add

         easy (same as medium):
         - ⭐️ fix Aryan's problem with viewing it on his phone